mxr576/docker-jenkins/README.md

 A Docker image for [Jenkins](http://jenkins-ci.org/) with [Nginx](http://nginx.org/) in front of it providing support for HTTPS.

+## tl;dr;

+This is a modified version of the DockerizedDrupal's Jenkins image.
+This image has pre-installed mysql-client and php5-mysql packages, because this way the Jenkins will be able to run drush commands.
+(Drush should be mounted somewhere.)

 ## Run the container

     CONTAINER="jenkins-data" && sudo docker run \